Onion over VPN adds an extra layer of VPN security while providing the advantages of the Onion network.

 Usually, the Onion over VPN setup uses a VPN provider and the Tor browser.
 However, this means you will only protect your web traffic with this setup.

 Additionally, configuring Tor to work with other applications is a frustrating task.
-To overcome these limitations, some VPN providers offer the Onion over VPN feature.
+Some VPN providers offer the Onion over VPN feature to overcome these limitations.

 This feature allows you to conveniently protect your entire internet traffic with both the VPN and Tor network.
 However, you will miss the enhanced security and privacy of the Tor browser, such as the end-to-end encryption.